How To Get Rid of Eye Bags: 14 Tricks That Actually Work

 2. Store your eye cream in the fridge

-3. Wear sunscreen every day
+4. Wear sunscreen every day

 Makeup Tips for Camouflaging Eye Bags

 Makeup can be a helpful tool for concealing under-eye bags when you don’t have time to apply a cold compress or do a facial massage.
-If you want to know how to get rid of under-eye bags fast—or at least make the area look less puffy—try these tips.
+If you want to know how to get rid of eye bags fast—or at least make the area look less puffy—try these tips.

 1. Use a color corrector

-2. Reach for a hydrating concealer
+2. Apply a hydrating concealer